javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 }
 ```

-`MyClass` is technically a function, while methods are written to `MyClass.prototype`.
+`MyClass` is technically a function (the one that we provide as `constructor`), while methods, getters and settors are written to `MyClass.prototype`.

 In the next chapters we'll learn more about classes, including inheritance and other features.